StealYourCode/Perceptron/README.md

 ## __To Do__

 1. Repair the Graph functions
-2. Change input format from json to Data
+2. Change input format from json to csv
 3. Implement DG Training solution for Perceptron